 - Back of Hands

 Actinic keratoses appear as crusty, scaly clusters within the upper layer of skin.
-They are often elevated, rough in texture and resemble warts.
-Most become red, but some are tan, white, pink, or flesh toned.
+These are not smooth lesions.
+They are rough, with various scenarious for the shade of color including red, tan, white or pink.
 They can also be a combination of these colors.

 In the beginning, actinic keratoses are often so small that they are recognized by touch rather than sight.
 In this stage, they will feel like sandpaper.
 Sometimes there are significantly more lesions than those on the surface of the skin.